-Gaurav Khatri, M.D., is an Associate Professor of Radiology at UT Southwestern Medical Center and a member of its Magnetic Resonance Imaging (MRI) Division.
+Gaurav Khatri, M.D., is an Associate Professor of Radiology at UT Southwestern Medical Center and chief of its Magnetic Resonance Imaging (MRI) Division.
 His clinical interests include pelvic floor dysfunction; inflammatory bowel disease; and cancers of the liver, pancreas, and rectum.

 Dr. Khatri holds a bachelor’s degree in computer science from Birmingham–Southern College.
 He earned his medical degree at University of Alabama School of Medicine and performed his residency in diagnostic radiology at Long Island Jewish Medical Center, where he served as Chief Resident.
 He then received advanced training in abdominal imaging and magnetic resonance imaging through a fellowship program at Northwestern Memorial Hospital Fienberg School of Medicine in Chicago.

 Dr. Khatri focuses his research on magnetic resonance (MR) and ultrasound imaging of pelvic floor dysfunction and mesh.
 He implemented the MR Defecography and pelvic floor mesh and sling imaging programs at UT Southwestern, which facilitate close collaboration with urologists and urogynecologists both clinically and through research.

 He and his collaborators have presented their research findings at multiple scientific conferences throughout the world.
 He is a site co-investigator on a National Institutes of Health-sponsored Pelvic Floor Disorders Network institutional grant, and is a co-investigator for a multi-institutional hepatocellular carcinoma consortium grant funded by the Cancer Prevention Research Institute of Texas.